ylin0504/dorahacks/guides/create-hackathon.md

 nav_order: 1
 ---

+# **How to Create Your Own Hackathon**

 DoraHacks, a global hackathon organizer and leading Web3 developer platform, empowers developers worldwide to collaborate and fund ideas through hackathons, grants, and public good staking.
 We offer hackathon hosting and toolkits for Web3 projects, DAOs, and communities.
 Follow these steps to create your event:

-## **How to Host a Hackathon on DoraHacks**

 ### **Step 1: Access the Organizer Dashboard**